The Hidden Costs of Building Your Own Data Masking tool

 Protecto is designed to address the long-term challenges internal tools struggle with.

 It provides continuous discovery across structured and unstructured data, context-aware masking and tokenization, consistent enforcement across environments, and built-in lineage and audit logs.
-Policy-based access controls ensure purpose limitation, while early-stage protection prevents sensitive data from entering analytics and AI pipelines unintentionally.
+Policy-based access controls ensure purpose limitation, while early-stage protection prevents sensitive data from inadvertently entering analytics and AI pipelines.

 The hidden costs of building your own data masking tool rarely appear in the first sprint or even the first year.
 They surface gradually, in maintenance overhead, compliance risk, architectural rigidity, and lost momentum.

-Before committing to an internal build, it’s worth asking not only whether you can build it, but whether you want to own that responsibility indefinitely.
+Before committing to an internal build, it’s worth asking not only whether you can build it and if you want to own that responsibility indefinitely.
 For many teams, clarity on that question is what prevents a small utility from becoming a long-term liability.

 Anwita